Customizing msDiaLogue Visualizations

 Change themes

-To modify the appearance of your volcano plot, you can change the
+To modify the appearance of your volcano plot, you can completely

-the overall look of the plot, including the background, gridlines, and
+functions.
+Themes control the overall look of the plot, including the

 ## use a classic theme